leveste/EternalBasher/EternalModInjectorShell/readme.md

-# EternalModInjector Shell
+# EternalModInjectorShell

-Tool for installing mods for Doom Eternal on Linux.
+Bash script for installing mods for Doom Eternal on Linux.

 Made by **Leveste** and **PowerBall253**.

 Based on the original batch file by **Zwip-Zwap Zapony**.

+## Dependencies
+To run this script, the GNU `coreutils`, `bash`, `sed`, `grep` and `curl` are required.
+Most distros will have all of these installed by default.

 ## Instructions: